Disclaimer: Teen Titans belongs to Glen Murakami. I'm just here to drool over the animation and write about the characters.

 She narrowed her eyes, but added grudingly, "It's peaceful.
-I think about how it can be so different from how it is right now."
+Watching it is a kind of meditation in itself.
+Think about how it is now, and how many other forms it can take."
 She stopped, but Beast Boy waved his hand, encouraging her to continue.
 Raven frowned again, but did so.
 "It's soothing, but it can be a storm, flooding rivers and streams.
 It changes, like human nature.
 But we have no control over the weather like we do ourselves.
 It's very free," she added, a little wistfully.

 "That's pretty deep."

 She shook her head as if shaking the thoughts from her brain.
-"Just something that was on my mind while I had some time to think."
+"Just something that was on my mind while I was...alone with my thoughts."

-"I ate that tofu garbage with you yesterday, at least."
+"I ate that tofu garbage with you yesterday."